Heather Morris Complaining She Has Been Sabotaged On ‘DWTS,’ Melts Down

-When Heather Morris joined this season of Dancing With the Stars, a lot of people didn’t think that she should be on the show at all.
+When Heather Morris joined this season of Dancing with the Stars, a lot of people didn’t think that she should be on the show at all.
 Heather was on Glee, but she was also a backup dancer for Beyonce and was on the show So You Think You Can Dance.
-Now Radar Online is sharing that Heather Morris feels like she is being sabotaged on the show since he partner Maksim Chmerkovskiy was injured.
+Now, Radar Online is sharing that Heather Morris feels like she is being sabotaged on the show since her partner, Maksim Chmerkovskiy, was injured.
 He was only able to dance with her the first week of the show, and it is starting to look like Maks might be done.

 Heather Morris will dance to "Toxic" on Monday's Dancing With The Stars. pic.twitter.com/ZcPDwI2Vt5